Welcome to Lower Burgh Meadow Conservation Group’s website.

 The group was established in March 2010 and has developed into a forward thinking conservation body run entirely by a strong team of volunteers from all walks of life.

-Bird boxes are also constructed and strategically fix in adjacent woodland.
+Bird boxes are also constructed and strategically fixed in adjacent woodland.

-Periodically the group takes youth organisations and introduces them to various skill sets aimed at self development and to broaden their knowledge of the evironment they live in.
+Periodically the group introduces youth organisations to various skill sets aimed at self development and to broaden their knowledge of the environment they live in.

-An established part of the groups operations is fund raising and this includes meadow awareness days, butterfly, moth, bugs and wildflower walks, selling environmental friendly plants and our ever popular social coach trips, which are open to the general public.
+An established part of the group’s operation is fund raising and this includes meadow awareness days, butterfly, moth, bugs and wildflower walks, selling environmental friendly plants and our ever popular social coach trips, which are open to the general public.

 With regards to the latter, the group has just purchased 10 disease resistant Elm trees and planted them in conjunction with the Mayor of Chorley in Astley Park and at Yarrow Valley Park.
 Click on the Elm tree introduction tab at the top of this page for more details.

-So if your interested in conservation, have time on your hands or simply want to maintain physical fitness come and give us a try, you will find us a friendly bunch.
+So if you’re interested in conservation, have time on your hands or simply want to maintain physical fitness come and give us a try, you will find us a friendly bunch.

 You can contact the group on 07393 647557 or by emailing firstname.lastname@example.org